 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-March Winners of FameLab Galway 2018 set to Advance to National Final
+April Winners of FameLab Galway 2019 Set to Advance to National Final

-Winners of FameLab Galway 2018 set to Advance to National Final
+Winners of FameLab Galway 2019 Set to Advance to National Final

-The goal of FameLab is to explain scientific concepts to a general audience in just three minutes.
-The competition is open to scientists, mathematicians, and engineers working across Ireland in both the public and private sectors.
+The goal of a FameLab presenter is to explain scientific concepts to a general audience in just three minutes.
+The competition is open to scientists, mathematicians and engineers working across Ireland in both the public and private sectors.
+The 12 participants in FameLab Galway 2019 came from a variety of backgrounds and career stages ranging from undergraduate students to established postdoctoral researchers, as well as IT professionals.
+The presentations gave the audience an insight into some fascinating areas ranging from Rock and Roll and the Right Hand Rule to Threats to Modern Medicine.

-Eoin and Christopher will both have the opportunity to participate in the FameLab Ireland Final which will be held at the Science Gallery in Dublin on Thursday, 12 April.
-The winner of the National competition will have a chance to compete in the International FameLab final at the Cheltenham Science Festival, the UK in June 2018.
+Winner, Dr Fiona Malone and runner-up James Blackwell will both have the opportunity to participate in the FameLab Ireland Final which will be held at the Science Gallery, Dublin on Thursday, 11 April 2019.
+Before that they will be invited to attend an all-expenses paid Communication Masterclass.
+The winner of the National competition will have a chance to compete in the International FameLab Final at the Cheltenham Science Festival, in the UK in June 2019.